Skip to content

 and the whole night you were

 quiet and distant.
-In the morning,

-you stormed off, and heartbroken I
+and heartbroken I

 re-read your letter to find